xi/apca-introduction/analysis.md

 I also normalized the values so they are in the same range as WCAG 2.x.
-I used factors (because they do not change the contrast ratio) and powers (because they are monotonous on the contrast ratio).
+I used factors (because they do not change the contrast ratio) and powers (because they are monotonic on the contrast ratio).

 ```js
 var average_exponent = 0.6;